sheryyll/synckit/docs/guides/choosing-variant.md

 ### Q: Which variant should most apps use?

 **A:** Default variant.
-It's only 5 KB larger than Lite and is future-proof for server sync (coming in v0.2.0+).
-In v0.1.0, both variants have the same features (local-only), but Default will get network sync when it's ready.
+It's 13 KB larger than Lite but includes full network sync capabilities available NOW in v0.1.0.
+Default has real-time WebSocket sync, offline queue, and network status tracking ready to use.

 ### Q: What's missing from Lite?

-**A:** Lite's WASM binary excludes:
+**A:** Lite's WASM binary excludes network sync components:
 - Protocol Buffers (network protocol): ~3 KB
+- WebSocket client: ~5 KB
+- Offline queue management: ~3 KB
 - DateTime library (chrono): ~2 KB

-**Important:** In v0.1.0, BOTH variants are local-only.
-Default includes these in the WASM binary for future use, but the SDK doesn't expose them yet.
-They'll be used when network sync is added in v0.2.0+.
+**Important:** Lite is LOCAL-ONLY.
+Default has full network sync in v0.1.0.

-### Q: Will my bundle really be ~50 KB?
+### Q: Will my bundle really be ~45-58 KB?

 **A:** Yes:
-- Lite: ~48 KB total (WASM + SDK)
+- Lite: **45 KB total** (43KB WASM + 1KB JS)
-- Default: ~53 KB total (WASM + SDK)
+- Default: **58 KB total** (48KB WASM + 9KB JS)

 This is just SyncKit.
 Your total bundle includes:
-- SyncKit: ~48-53 KB
+- SyncKit: ~45-58 KB
 - React (if used): ~130 KB
 - Other libraries: varies
 - Your code: varies